MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks.md

 - Pay-as-you-go plan

   You are billed for virtual machines (VMs) provisioned in clusters and Databricks Units (DBUs) based on the VM instance selected.
 A DBU is a unit of processing capability, billed on a per-second usage.
 The DBU consumption depends on the size and type of instance running Azure Databricks.
-Price will very depending on the selected workload and tier.
+Pricing will depend on the selected workload and tier.

 - Pre-purchase plan